 Communication between the school and the home is done via telephone, email, and/or postal letter.
 It is imperative that the correct mailing address, telephone number, and email address be on record for the school to be able to complete all necessary and emergency communication.
 Students who move and/or change their telephone numbers/home address/email address have 10 business days to show proof of residency and should notify the office of such changes.
-Contact our Registrar: hs registrar@npusc.k12.in.us.
+Contact our Registrar.